ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 So the geo-distributed client/server pattern is not suitable for these experiences.

-#### Seperate Local Systems
+#### Separate Local Systems

-Another less common pattern people use to solve these problems is to have a seperate installations of complete systems that live at the distributed locations.
+Another less common pattern people use to solve these problems is to have a separate installations of complete systems that live at the distributed locations.
 These systems operate independently from each other, and then periodically synchronize their data back to a central database system.

-This pattern often provides local employees and customers with low latency access to local data, however some of the use cases, like operating on non-local data, such as searching for inventory in other locations, arent possible.
+This pattern often provides local employees and customers with low latency access to local data, however some of the use cases, like operating on non-local data, such as searching for inventory in other locations, aren't possible.

-It can also be challenging to manage the batch uploads and downloads, manage software versions, and check the health fo the overall system.
+It can also be challenging to manage the batch uploads and downloads, manage software versions, and check the health of the overall system.

 ## What defines a good solution&quest;